paultcochrane/blog-travis-ci-com/_posts/2014-05-15-apps-clients-and-tools.md

 The tools don't provide exactly what you need?
 You want to build something yourself?
 We recently [rewrote our API documentation](http://blog.travis-ci.com/2014-04-30-new-api-docs/) to make it even easier for you to get started.
 We are very excited to see what you come up with!
 The page also includes [a list of libraries](http://docs.travis-ci.com/user/apps/#libraries) in different programming languages.

-We strive to constantly improve your CI experiences and all these tools you've built are a massive inspiration for us!
+We strive to constantly improve your CI experiences and all these tools you've built are a massive inspiration for us.
+Thank you!